Skip to main content

 Bougatsa

-Thessaloniki's breakfast treasure: phyllo pastry filled with sweet semolina custard, dusted with powdered sugar and cinnamon.
-Also available in savory versions with cheese or minced meat.
-Best enjoyed warm from traditional bougatsadika (bougatsa shops) early morning.
+Thessaloniki's classic breakfast: phyllo pastry filled with sweet semolina custard and finished with powdered sugar and cinnamon.
+There are savory versions too, with cheese or minced meat.
+Eat it warm, first thing, from one of the bougatsadika that specialize in it.

 vegetarianContains: dairyContains: glutenContains: eggs